 The Career Ladder is pleased to announce that there are some spaces available in the BOOST (Building Our Own Staff as Teachers) grant program.

 BOOST Participants may be any classified staff who has completed a minimum of 60 semester units in college or an Associate of Arts degree and would like to obtain a teaching credential in a District identified high need teaching area.
-Currently, Special Education, Physics, Chemistry and Bilingual Education.
+Currently, Special Education, Physics, Chemistry, Transitional Kindergarten or Bilingual Education.

 - Mentoring and guidance on credentialing requirements and teacher preparation programs